Wild4 Photo Safari Tour Leaders

 Having been born and raised in Africa, I was fortunate to spend many holidays enjoying the continent’s beautiful reserves and parks, where I was introduced to an astounding diversity of wildlife and wild places.
-As a family, we have lived in Zimbabwe, Malawi, Zambia, and are currently based in South Africa.
-We organize and lead personalized, authentic, small- group photographic safaris from our South African base.
+As a family, we have lived in Zimbabwe, Malawi, Zambia, and South Africa.
+In 2020 we emigrated as a family to the beautiful Australian island state of Tasmania, where we continue to organize small group specialist photographic safaris to Africa's most photo productive locations.

-In 1999, I became a qualified Field Guide with the Field Guides Association of Southern Africa (FGASA) and a Tourist Guide accredited by Tourism, Hospitality & Sport Education and Training Authority (THETA).
-In 2003, I obtained a BA (Hons) Degree in Wildlife Photography at Blackpool and The Fylde College, an associate...
+In 1999, I became a qualified Field Guide with the Field Guides Association of Southern Africa (FGASA) and a Tourist Guide accredited by (THETA).
+In 2003, I obtained a BA (Hons) Degree in Wildlife Photography at Blackpool and...

 Mamai was born and raised in the northern frontier of Kenya and is a member of one of the most famous of Kenya's tribal groups, the Maasai.
 Not only will you have wonderful wildlife experiences with Mamai, but he also loves to share and interpret his personal insight into his fascinating Maasai culture.

-Mamai is married with three children and they live on a group ranch in the Laikipia area.
+Mamai is married with four children and they live on a group ranch in the Laikipia area.

 After completing secondary school, Mamai joined the Amboseli institute of Hotel and Travel where he graduated with a Diploma in Tour guiding and administration.
 For the past 14 years, Mamai has been involved in wildlife projects and tourism.
 He has...